About (this site)

 commit && git push them to the cloud).

 After the above and I switched to static sites, I put my files into a Linode.
-This worked a bit S3 (push the diff) except it was more like an EC2 instance with raw nginx.
-It was probably the simplest stack I’ve run.
+It was probably the simplest stack I've run until I landed back on S3.

 Two years ago, as containers were blowing up, I thought I'd learn them with this site.
 The most ridiculous thing I ever did was host this on Google Cloud (my old team!) using Kubernetes.
 I can't say I came out of that particularly proficient with these technologies, but it was a fun experience.

-float was probably the most advanced property I remembered (that, and that to center something dynamically, was
+was probably the most advanced property I remembered (that, and that to center

 margin: 10px auto;).